hfoley2013/city-explorer/README.md

 ## Change Log

 * 11-14-2022 3:49pm PDT - Application now has ability to search for a location and render the area name, latitude, longitude, and a map with location icon.
+* 11-16-2022 9:41pm PDT - Application deployed to Netlify and Render

 ## Credit and Collaborations